-Traction Power Supply Station (TPSS): An electrical substation that supplies power to the HST System.
+Traction power supply station (TPSS): An electrical substation that supplies power to the HSR System.

-Traditional Cultural Properties and Resources (TCPs): Places associated with the cultural practices or beliefs of a living community that are rooted in that community's history.
+Traditional cultural properties and resources (TCP): Places associated with the cultural practices or beliefs of a living community that are rooted in that community's history.
 Examples of TCPs include, but are not limited to, any place where people practice a ritual activity or festival; any place where something happened that is of significance to a group or community and is referred to in stories; any place that is a vital and beloved part of the community and that may give the community a special identity or defining character.

-Trainset: A complete unit of Rolling Stock that makes up a single train.
+Trainset: A complete unit of rolling stock that makes up a single train.

-Transit-Dependent Population: The population over the age of 16 (workers) who use Public Transportation to travel to and from work.
+Transit-dependent population: The population over the age of 16 (workers) who use public transportation to travel to and from work, typically without the means to use a personally owned automobile.